mattvenn/basic-ecp5-pcb/README.md

 Simple [test](test/blinky.v) connects buttons to LEDs and toggles all other pins every second.

+Yosys and NextPNR are used to create the bitstream and then it's copied to the Raspberry Pi specified by PI_ADDR in the [Makefile](test/Makefile).

+[Fomu-Flash](https://github.com/im-tomu/fomu-flash) is used to flash the SPI memory.
+Clone the repo on the Pi and set the path in the Makefile with FOMU_FLASH.

-Run make in [./test](test) to create the configuration file for a simple test.
+Run make in [./test](test) to build, copy and program the bitstream.

 ## Reference